jona-nakai/jobtracker/README.md

 - `date_posted`, `date_applied`, and `changed_at` default to today's date when creating new records.
 - Status updates from the Update Status page append new rows to `status_history`.
 - Editing the Status page modifies an existing historical event, which is useful for correcting mistakes.
+- Deleting a role also deletes its status events through the database foreign key cascade.
+- Deleting a status event only deletes that event.
 - Roles and status history can be exported as CSV from their table pages.
 - Row-level security is enabled in `supabase/schema.sql`, so each signed-in user only sees their own data.